We often talk on this blog about the benefits of SEIS. Today we’re going to explain why SEIS is such a good idea for small businesses.

-The Seed Enterprise Investment Scheme (SEIS) encourages investment in small new early-stage companies.
+The main benefits of SEIS is to encourage investment in small new early-stage companies.
 The scheme complements the EIS but focuses on raising much smaller amounts of investment for new start-ups.

 The SEIS offers extensive Income Tax and Capital Gains Tax breaks for UK investors which helps to drive seed capital in new businesses.
 There is, of course, a significant amount of risk in this type of investment and the tax reliefs available to investors using the scheme help to partially mitigate this.